muhammad-tamim/interview-questions/README.md

 - Work with the DOM
 - Use browser storage (localStorage, sessionStorage)

-### What is a prototype Chain in js? (important):
+### What is a prototype Chain/prototype inheritance in js? (important):

-The prototype chain enables inheritance in JavaScript.
+The prototype chain enables prototype inheritance in JavaScript.
 It allows objects to inherit properties and methods from other objects.
 When you try to access a property or method on an object, JavaScript first looks for it on that object itself.
 If it’s not found, the engine looks up the prototype chain  and continues searching up the chain until it finds the property or reaches the null.

 ```js
 const obj = { name: "Tamim" };